-The joystick is mounted with a mechanism which allows the control to be locked in a forward or retracted position using magnets.
+The remote joystick is mounted with a mechanism which allows the control to be locked in a forward or retracted position using magnets.

-Adjustment
+1. Adjustment

-- a.
-To retract joystick, push outward on the inside of joystick. - Push joystick away from front of armrest until it locks into retracted position. - To return to forward position, push joystick forward until it locks into place.
+- a) To retract joystick, push outward on side of joy- - b) Push joystick away from front of armrest until it locks into retracted position. - c) To return to forward position push joystick forward until it locks into place.

-G. DUAL-POST HEIGHT-ADJUSTABLE ARMRESTS
+J. DUAL-POST HEIGHT-ADJUSTABLE FLIP-BACK ARMRESTS